- US Online Poker

 What the lottery will offer is draw tickets and Keno.

-States that offer draw tickets online almost always include the big interstate draws: Powerball, Mega Millions, and Lucky For Life.
-Since it can’t offer instant games, the Connecticut Lottery will likely want to offer the widest range of draws possible, which would mean including its own intrastate Lotto!, Cash5, Play3 and Play4.
+States that offer draw tickets online almost always include the big interstate draws: Powerball, Mega Millions and Lucky For Life.
+Because it can’t offer instant games, the Connecticut Lottery will likely want to offer the widest range of draws possible, which would mean including its own intrastate Lotto!, Cash5, Play3 and Play4.

 Keno will be the closest thing to an instant game that’s available.
-Connecticuters can already play the game at retail locations, and draws take place every four minutes, except between the hours of 2 am and 5 am.
+Nutmeggers can already play the game at retail locations, and draws take place every four minutes, except between the hours of 2 and 5 a.m.
 Keno works very much like a draw lottery, but with 80 numbers to pick from, and the ability to chose up to 10 of them.

 Online lottery sites are much like other sorts of online gambling sites.
 There’s a bit of work involved in signing up, because they need to be sure of your identity.
 Be prepared to submit a scan or photo of your driver’s license or other photo ID, as well as a proof of address.